Is money being taken from your wages to pay debts? Find out what you can do.

-These minimum amounts that you must be left with are called "exemptions."
-The judge will explain your right to the minimum exemption amount.
-If you are not at the hearing, a notice must be sent by certified mail to your last known address.
+The judge will explain these minimum amounts at the hearing.
+If you're not at the hearing, a notice must be sent by certified mail to your last known address.

 You can ask for a court hearing within 15 days of getting the notice and claim that:

 - You do not owe any money, are not past due, or should not have money taken from your pay, or

 - You have not been left with the minimum amount.

 - Fill out and file the claim form